As clashes between armed groups and leftist protesters turn deadly, police face complaints of tolerating vigilantes

 Miskinis never responded, Mathewson said, but the request was fulfilled.

-“The thing about militias is it’s independent from the government.
-And you don’t need permission” Mathewson said, adding that he was not upset with the chief for failing to respond.
+“The thing about militias is, it’s independent from the government.
+And you don’t need permission,” Mathewson said, adding that he was not upset with the chief for failing to respond.
 “There may be some liability implications there where if he says, ‘we need you,’ there could be liability for him if someone gets hurt.”

-One person who carried an assault rifle in Kenosha last week said these chaotic street protests cannot be reduced two sides.
+One person who carried an assault rifle in Kenosha last week said these chaotic street protests cannot be reduced to two sides.
 “There isn’t one group of protesters, there’s dozens,” said the person, who spoke on the condition of anonymity to speak candidly.
 “And likewise, there isn’t one group of armed citizens.
 There had to be at least 10 different groups that I could distinguish.”

 The man described himself as a member of a “libertarian” militia unit that trains at least monthly.
 In addition to studying combat medicine, he said, they “shoot together, learn to move and communicate while shooting, and push each other to run faster and lift better.”

 The group views itself as “protecting the freedom of speech of private citizens,” the man said.
-“When businesses were being destroyed in riots” after the death of George Floyd in police custody in May in Minneapolis, “we saw our fellow Americans being stripped of liberty as well.”
+“When businesses were being destroyed in riots” after the killing of George Floyd in police custody in May in Minneapolis, “we saw our fellow Americans being stripped of liberty as well.”

 Kenosha County Supervisor Terry Rose said he does not think the armed groups have widespread support from public officials.
 But he said it’s no surprise that individual officers might welcome their help.